ForgingAntiquity/forgingantiquity.github.io/conference2018.md

 "MU2893: a fake(?)
 Greek inscription in the Museum of Ancient Cultures, Macquarie University"
 Paul McKechnie and Jennifer Irving, Macquarie University

+"The 'Tulli Papyrus': an alleged Hieratic forgery" Nicola Reggiani, University of Parma

 "Forgeries in Later Copies: Cotton Claudius C.ix and the Problem of the Ortodoxorum Charters"
 Levi Roach, University of Exeter